 It is intended to increase the numbers of classes using the café area as the students confidence improves and skills are developed in taking orders and serving customers.

-At present it is used on a Monday for promoting food skills and planning a meal, on Wednesdays for Caffi Coch and on Friday for Hospitality.
+At present it is used on a Monday for promoting food skills and planning a meal, on Wednesdays for Caffi Coch and on Friday for Chillies.
 In addition to this the hospitality course have catered for buffets for courses, for special occasions such as the Awards ceremony and also for visitors such as the Women's Institute.

 Pupils in 16-19 have designed a menu for their café and have named it Caffi Coch.
 They have decided to develop a visual menu and hope this will help students from other classes to select and communicate their choices.
 Caffi Coch was part of the Leavers Young Enterprise competition entry in 2015.

 The Hospitality accreditation pathways is very impressive with high quality food being enjoyed by staff and students alike.
 This will continue to develop with the menu being extended to allow more staff customers to enjoy the hard work of the students.

 The workshop now has all of the equipment needed to operate as a Design and Technology Resistant Materials area.
 Shadow boards with tools have been placed on the walls and additional tools area placed in the storage cupboards.

 The machines have been put in place and lessons are taking place within the workshop.
 This is a very exciting addition to our curriculum.